tendermint/liquidity/doc/client.md

 - [MsgSwapWithinBatch](#msgswapwithinbatch)
   - Swap offer coin with demand coin from the liquidity pool with the given order price

-Error codes with the description can be found in [here](https://github.com/tendermint/liquidity/blob/develop/x/liquidity/types/errors.go) .
+For error codes with the description, see [errors.go](https://github.com/tendermint/liquidity/blob/develop/x/liquidity/types/errors.go).

-## Query Command-line Interface
+## Query Command Line Interface

 - [Params](#params)
   - Query the current liquidity parameters information